mainur1645/mainur/README.txt

 I have also provided a rough sketch of the design (Design Document.docx)

-This is very old. need to update
+This is very old. need to update soon